Top 8 Facebook Ad Hacks to Reduce Costs and Increase Conversions

 People nowadays are too caught up to give time to a long-written copy.
-They have a very short temperament, especially for a long-written copy.
-They prefer giving read to short and snappy copies.
+Pressed for time, they only tend to skim the lengthy text.
 So, the tricky part of this is creating a compelling ad within this short copy.
-Keep your brains all active and write a two-liner (or maybe one) copy including all the specific points and also a CTA.
-Nobody got time to read an ad that looks like an entire novel.
+Keep your brains all active and write a two-line (or maybe one) copy that sums up all the specific points and also a CTA.
 So, give your best shot and prepare a catchy and concise ad copy while retaining all the elements of a ‘good’ ad.

 5. Facebook Messenger ads are the new cool

 Facebook messenger ads are comparatively cheap if set up rightly and effectively.
-They show up on the home screen of the messenger.
+They show up on the home screen of the Messenger.
 Placement of the ad also plays an integral role.
 So, if you are already using Facebook ads and their manager, then the placement of the ads become quite simple.
 You may also use some of the advertisement material which is already there.
-The biggest benefit of Facebook messenger ads is that you directly send people to your website or initiate conversations in order to connect with the users.
-The good thing here is, all these conversations are handled by bots and they direct users to the best offers.
+The biggest benefit of Facebook Messenger ads is that you directly send people to your website or initiate conversations in order to connect with the users.
+The good thing: all these conversations are handled by bots, which direct users to the best offers.

-People for some reason leave abandoned checkouts for unknown reasons.
-So, retargeting them with videos can get them back and hence results in increased conversions.
+People tend to leave abandoned checkouts for unknown reasons.
+So, retargeting them with videos can get them back, which results in increased conversions.
 So, what you need to do is put a video on Facebook about what it is like to be a customer and what benefits and value they may get in return.
 This video is intended to directly help them see what they’re going to get, and the video format is perfect for bringing this kind of personalized message across.
 This is an excellent way to get them to rethink stuff and, ideally, become a bona fide customer.

 7. Placement plays a huge role

-If your ads are placed rightly they can bring a great increase in the conversions and hence results in cost reduction.
+If your ads are placed rightly, they can bring a great increase in the conversions and hence results in cost reduction.
 When it comes to serving social media ads, Facebook placement is the original gangster.
 Not all placements will be available for mobile, and not all will be available for desktop.
-You’ve to place your ads accordingly keeping in mind your target audience.
-Some Facebook ad formats and placements may better serve your goals than others, depending on your campaign priorities.
+You need to place your ads accordingly, keeping in mind your target audience.
+Some Facebook ad formats and placements may better serve your goals than others, depending on your campaign’s priorities.

 8. A/B Testing is a must

-Although A/B testing offered by Facebook isn’t the best to rely on as it is difficult to use and not hundred percent accurate but it is still good to run an A/B test with the ads you have.
+Although A/B testing offered by Facebook isn’t the best thing to rely on as it is difficult to use and not entirely accurate, it is still good to run an A/B test with the ads you have.
 It is always better to be on a safe side with at least some data rather than none.
 With Facebook A/B testing options, you’ll get a good idea on what’s working and what’s not.